loraradoycheva/hedonometer-project/README.md

 - `stddev` - the vatiation of ratings across different annotators (type: float, no missing values)
 - `rank.1` - frequency on twitter
-  (type: integer, values are missing)
+  (type: float, values are missing)
 - `rank.2` - frequency on google
-  (type: integer, values are missing)
+  (type: float, values are missing)
 - `rank.3` - frequency in NYT articles
-  (type: integer, values are missing)
+  (type: float, values are missing)
 - `rank.4` - frequency in lyrics
-  (type: integer, values are missing)
+  (type: float, values are missing)

 Some rank columns are represented as floats in pandas to accomodate their missing values